stetson06/stetson06.github.io/_posts/2022-01-27-image-search-engine.md

 # Setting Up VGG16  <a name="vgg16-setup"></a>

 Keras makes the use of VGG16 very easy.
-We download the bottom of the VGG16 network (everything up to the Dense Layers) and then add a parameter to ensure that the final layer is not a Max Pooling Layer but instead a *Global Max Pooling Layer*
+We download the bottom of the VGG16 network (everything up to the Dense Layers) and then add a parameter to ensure that the final layer is not a Max Pooling Layer but instead a *Global Max Pooling Layer*.

 In the code below, we:

 * Import the required packaages
 * Set up the image parameters required for VGG16
 * Load in VGG16 with Global Average Pooling
-* Save the network architecture & weights for use in search engine
+* Save the network architecture and weights for use in search engine

 <br>
 ```python